tduyng/tduyng.github.io/content/blog/2025-11-24-justfile-my-favorite-task-runner/index.md

 This solves the problem from my [scripting tools article](https://tduyng.com/blog/scripting-tools/)!

 Node.js teams can write complex tasks in JavaScript directly in Justfile.
 Python teams can use Python.
-For simple tasks, you still use shell commands.
+For simple tasks, I still use shell commands.
 No need to install extra libraries like `zx` or `execa`.

 7. **Arguments are easy**